jawadjawid/SportCred/doc/sprint3/sprint3.md

 IL-48: As Amanda, I want to know my tier based on my ACS Score.
   * Show user's ACSTier on their profile

+IL-65.
+As Jacob, I want to see a background video with multiple sports (not just basketball) so I know the app is multipurpose.
+  * Find, combine, and change videos so that it shows multiple sports in background